miguelmarques1904/cmu18-19/README.md

 # Project of Mobile and Ubiquitous Computing, IST 2018/2019

 P2Photo.
-Made for Android 5.0+
+Made for Android 5.0+.
+Secure image sharing solution working in both a client-server architecture as well as P2P.
+Full project statement is inside the docs/ folder.
+Leverages Django, REST, Python and Java.

 ## App